xataio/mdx-blog/readme.md

 This repository holds the source documents used to power our blog in [website-next][0]

+## Images

+For now, images need to be absolute URLs that point to their raw URL on Github.
+In a future build of the website, relative images will be pushed to Xata directly.

 ## Stylistic rules

 - Use sentence case